Spirostomum: Morphology and anatomy

 The oral region is surprisingly long, and is bounded by a long adoral zone of membranelles on the left side.
 A paroral kinety is located to the right of the AZM, thickened significantly at its proximal end.
 The genus also has 10-50 somatic kineties (depending on the species), distributed on the cell surface, that are positioned parallel to the main body axis.
 However, upon contraction, these kineties form clockwise spirals, and the cell takes on an ellipsoid shape.
 There are also 1-6 rows of packed cortical granules in between each pair of kineties.

 When the organism is left undisturbed on a slide, it builds a protective layer of mucilaginous lorica that accumulates sediment particles from the debris located around the specimen as it moves.
 During filter feeding, the anterior end of the organism would protrude out of the completed lorica.

 A single contractile vacuole is positioned at the posterior end of the organism, attached to a collecting canal that extends towards the anterior end.
 When filled with fluid, the vacuole takes up a substantial portion of the posterior end.
 The distinction between the contractile vacuole and the rest of the cytoplasm is usually very clear.

 Species can possess either a moniliform or single (in ellipsoid, filiform, or elongated form) macronucleus.
 This is not dependent on the life stages, but rather that some species have a certain type while others have the other.
 They also have a variable number of macronuclei that are around 1-3 μm in size.
 Spirostomum’s macronucleus, possessing a double membrane with perforations, is the first record of a nucleus being highly extensile.
 The macronucleus can initially measure at 18 μm and then be extended to 72 μm (fifteen times longer).
-The number of micronuclei vary in number, but they are either ovoid or ellipsoid in shape and are usually located near the macronuclei.
+The number of micronuclei vary, but they are either ovoid or ellipsoid in shape and are usually located near the macronuclei.
 For “single” type macronuclei, there are depressions for the micronuclei, thus resulting in overlapping.

 Characteristics of the eight morphospecies are outlined in Table 1, which provides a brief overview of specific characteristics.
 Two species, S. caudatum and S. semivirescens, have missing information in the table due to the limited amount of research completed.
 Spirostomum caudatum is characterized mainly by its long thin tail, while Spirostomum semivirescens is identified by the presence of zoochlorellae (endosymbiotic algae) in its cytoplasm, providing its bright green colour.
 Esteban et al. suggested that it is possible that S. semivirescens was able to survive in hypoxic environments due to the oxygenic photosynthesis performed by the endosymbiotic algae.
 Spirostomum yagiui has an elongated macronuclei that circle through three unique states.
 This differentiates it from Spirostomum dharwarensis that has a distinctive filiform macronucleus that is long and slender relative to the other single-type macronuclei.
 Spirostomum subtilis have the highest length:width ratios, which sets it apart from its counterparts.
 It also has a unique cortical granule pattern that consists of a single CG row.